Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x86/readme.txt

    DESCRIPTION
    ===========
-   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.7.5 for Windows (x86).
+   This package complements the JavaScriptEngineSwitcher.ChakraCore package and contains the native implementation of ChakraCore version 1.8.2 for Windows (x86).

-   For correct working of the ChakraCore require the Microsoft Visual C++ 2015 Redistributable.
+   For correct working of the ChakraCore require the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version 1.7.5.
+   1. ChakraCore was updated to version 1.8.2;
+   2. Now the ChakraCore for Windows requires the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    ====================
    POST-INSTALL ACTIONS